 University Public Statement

 It remains our top priority to ensure the safety and wellbeing of our students and staff during this pandemic, and to ensure our community is kept aware of the developing situation.
-We are providing regular email updates to staff and students which are also available to them via the Staffnet and MyGlos portals.
+As soon as Government restrictions allow, we will move to increased face-to-face teaching on campus.